Important Notice

 • Nationality/Citizenship

-For Entity, please complete the following form(s) below and submit together with a photocopy of your supporting documents (all sides) that is issued by an authorized government body, e.g. Latest ACRA Business Profile (not more than 3 months), Certification of Incorporation etc.
+For Entity Customers, please complete the following forms and submit them along with a photocopy of your supporting documents (all sides), issued by an authorized government body (e.g., latest ACRA Business Profile dated within the last 3 months, Certificate of Incorporation, etc.):

 Where can you further find information and advice?

-For general questions on CRS, please do not hesitate to contact your Manulife representative.
-Manulife does not provide tax advice.
-For further information on your tax residency, please refer to the rules governing tax residence that have been published by your national tax authority or contact your tax advisor.
-You can also visit the OECD Automatic Exchange of Information portal.
+If you have any general questions regarding the Common Reporting Standard (CRS), please feel free to reach out to your Manulife representative.
+Please note that Manulife does not provide tax advice.
+For guidance on your tax residency status, we recommend referring to the rules published by your local tax authority or consulting a qualified tax advisor.
+Additional information is also available on the OECD’s Automatic Exchange of Information portal for your reference:

 Frequently asked questions